 How do solar batteries work?

-Solar storage systems can be installed within a solar panel system from the initial set-up or incorporated later down the track.
-However, you may be required to install an additional solar inverter to help support your solar battery.
-If you have a hybrid solar inverter though, you’ll generally be able to incorporate a battery straight into your existing system.
+Solar storage batteries can be installed with a solar panel system during the initial set-up or incorporated later.However, if you decide to add a solar battery later, you may be required to install an additional solar inverter to help support your battery.
+If you have a hybrid solar inverter, you’ll generally be able to incorporate a battery straight into your existing system.

 How much does a solar battery cost?

-Most states and territories though, now offer solar rebates and discounts to eligible homes and small businesses looking to install batteries or solar storage units.
+Many states and territories now offer solar rebates and discounts to eligible homes and small businesses looking to install batteries or solar storage units.
 These incentives can help to lower the initial install and purchase costs of the battery system.
 To see if your state or territory is offering any interest-free loans or rebates for solar storage it is best to visit your relevant government website.

 You might also be interested in: